Skip to main content

-Steroid injections are commonly used to help reduce pain and inflammation affecting joints and surrounding soft tissues.
-They are used in a wide range of musculoskeletal conditions, including arthritis, bursitis, tendon-related pain and joint stiffness.
+Steroid injections are available at our Newcastle clinic from £275.
+They are commonly used in the management of pain and inflammation affecting joints and surrounding soft tissues, including arthritis, bursitis, tendon-related pain, and joint stiffness.

-Steroid injections are designed to manage symptoms rather than cure the underlying condition.
+Steroid injections are designed to help manage symptoms rather than cure the underlying condition.
 They are not suitable for everyone and do not work in all cases.
-Our aim is to help you decide whether this treatment is appropriate for your situation.
+Our aim is to provide clear, evidence-based advice to help you decide whether this treatment is appropriate for your situation.

-If you are unsure which injection option is most appropriate, our joint injections page explains the full range of treatments we offer and how we assess suitability.
+If you are unsure which injection option may be most appropriate, our joint injections page explains the full range of treatments we offer and how we assess suitability.

 Steroid injections contain a corticosteroid medication that helps reduce inflammation.
 They are often combined with a local anaesthetic to improve comfort.